Darnor/exsolnet/README.md

 run the application over activator ( run )

 or import the project into your intellij IDEA and create a play framework run configuration

+## Host this Application on Ubuntu

+install postgres v9.4<

+run the commands in createdb.sql on your psql console